Fire salamander offspring in the archaeological project

 Uwe Blass

-Dr Sabrina Bleidißel works as a permanent lecturerin the Zoology and Didactics of Biology working group at the School of Mathematics and Natural Sciences at the University of Wuppertal
+Dr Sabrina Bleidißel works as a Senior Lecturer in the Zoology and Biology Education Research Group at the school of mathematics and natural sciences, University of Wuppertal